The Anatomy of a Chart: How to read and interpret an EHR

 3. Test Result Impressions

-Depending on the healthcare provider’s orders, clients usually have blood (lab) work and diagnostic testing scheduled consistently throughout their hospital stay.
+Depending on the healthcare provider’s orders, clients often have blood (lab) work and diagnostic testing scheduled consistently throughout their hospital stay.
 Sometimes viewing these test results can be overwhelming and time-consuming; therefore, focus your investigation on the impression of these results.
-Usually, each test result contains a concise summary impression written by the clinician interpreting the findings, which can serve as a tool to understand more about your client’s condition.
-One thing most charts have is a way to examine data trends over time; then, you can see if a client’s Red Blood Cell (RBC) count is going up or continuing to fall.
+Usually, each test result contains a concise summary written by the clinician interpreting the findings, which can help you better understand your client’s condition.

 4. Medication Administration Record